-This guide seeks to provide a starting point for newcomers to help them take in the ‘big picture’ of the United Nations (UN) climate change regime, which is at the forefront of international action to combat climate change with its three major legal instruments – the UN Framework Convention on Climate Change, the Kyoto Protocol and the Paris Agreement.
+This guide seeks to provide a starting point for newcomers to help them see the ‘big picture’ of the United Nations (UN) climate change regime, which is at the forefront of international action to combat climate change with its three major legal instruments – the UN Framework Convention on Climate Change, the Kyoto Protocol and the Paris Agreement.
 It guides the newcomer through the various issues covered by the regime, such as mitigation, adaptation and support, in order to gain a better understanding of the global efforts to combat climate change and the ongoing work under the international regime.
-The guide also tries to explain the negotiation processes where governments come together to consider on-going efforts and take further steps to enhance them.
+The guide also also explains the negotiation processes where governments come together to consider on-going efforts and take further steps to enhance them.

-We hope the guide will enable you to increase knowledge and ownership of climate change issues that are of fundamental importance to us all.
+We hope the guide will enable you, the readers, to increase your knowledge and ownership of climate change issues that are of fundamental importance to us all.

 This guide has been made possible by the generous support of the Government of Singapore.

 the UN climate change regime

 The 1992 United Nations Framework Convention on Climate Change (referred to as the UNFCCC or the Convention) provides the foundation for multilateral action to combat climate change and its impacts on humanity and ecosystems.
 The 1997 Kyoto Protocol and the 2015 Paris Agreement were negotiated under the UNFCCC and build on the Convention.